divusmetaphysica/twitch-clip-downloader/README.md

 - Open your browser
 - Log in to twitch if you are not already logged in
 - Go to: https://www.twitch.tv/manager/clips
-- Make sure to scroll down if you have a lot of clips so that all of them are pre-loaded otherwise the script won't be able to find them all
+- Hold the `<End Key>` to scroll down and preload all the clip links otherwise the script won't be able to find them all
 - Press F12 to open the dev tools of the browser
 - Select the Console tab in the dev tools
 - Paste the following code in there: